ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-02-26-5-ai-revolution-benefits-entrepreneurs-should-look-forward-to.md

 - *Marketing strategy development based on provided data and set goals.*

-Artificial intelligence helps marketers work: it not only analyzes previous sales but also uses forecasting to “predict” the future, taking into account competitors' behavior and the situation on the market.
+Artificial intelligence helps marketers work: it not only analyzes previous sales but also uses forecasting to "predict" the future, taking into account competitors' behavior and the situation on the market.

 - *Human factor.*